 More Information About Microsoft Office 365

 Office 365 is more than just an email system.
-The migration of all University mailboxes to Office 365 means that all students, faculty, and staff can access a range of powerful web applications including online versions of most popular Microsoft titles.
-Running these applications from the web means that you can access your mail, edit documents, create video, manage data with Excel, and create webpages using SharePoint from any PC running a compatible web browser.
+All students, faculty, and staff can access a range of powerful web applications including online versions of most popular Microsoft titles.
+You can access your mail, edit documents, create video, manage data with Excel, and create webpages using SharePoint from any PC running a compatible web browser.
 You don’t have to install anything on the host system since it all runs off of the web and uses Microsoft cloud storage to save files.

 The University’s Office 365 environment is also configured with access to the Pitt global address list.
-So it is easy to view your friends’ and colleagues’ availability, dash off a quick email using Outlook online, create a meeting, collaborate on a project, or watch a video.
+It's easy to view your friends’ and colleagues’ availability, dash off a quick email using Outlook online, create a meeting, collaborate on a project, or watch a video.

 Best of all, Office 365 is available free of charge to students and teaching faculty.
 Non-teaching faculty and staff need to be in a department that has purchased the Microsoft Campus Agreement license in order to fully utilize Office 365.

 All University students, faculty members, and staff can log into the Office 365 environment.
 Just go to portal.office.com and enter your University email address in the Email or Phone field.
 You may need to select the work account login option if you are presented with a choice between a work account or a Microsoft account login.
 Then, look for the Pitt Passport login page and enter your University Computing Account username and password.

 Access to the Office 365 web applications requires a license.
 The University has negotiated a site license that authorizes all students and teaching faculty to access the entire suite of Office 365 web applications at no individual cost.
 Non-teaching faculty and staff need to be part of a department that has purchased a yearly subscription to the Microsoft Campus Agreement.